Triple bottom line: Supporting arguments

 Studies of the value of Earth have tried to determine what might constitute an ecological or natural life deficit.
 The Kyoto Protocol relies on some measures of this sort, and actually relies on some value of life calculations that, among other things, are explicit about the ratio of the price of a human life between developed and developing nations (about 15 to 1).
 While the motive of this number was to simply assign responsibility for a cleanup, such stark honesty opens not just an economic but political door to some kind of negotiation — presumably to reduce that ratio in time to something seen as more equitable.
 As it is, people in developed nations can be said to benefit 15 times more from ecological devastation than in developing nations, in pure financial terms.
 According to the IPCC, they are thus obliged to pay 15 times more per life to avoid a loss of each such life to climate change — the Kyoto Protocol seeks to implement exactly this formula, and is therefore sometimes cited as a first step towards getting nations to accept formal liability for damage inflicted on ecosystems shared globally.

 Advocacy for triple bottom line reforms is common in Green Parties.
 Some of the measures undertaken in the European Union towards the Euro currency integration standardize the reporting of ecological and social losses in such a way as to seem to endorse in principle the notion of unified accounts, or unit of account, for these deficits.

 To address financial bottom line profitability concerns, some argue that focusing on the TBL will indeed increase profit for the shareholders in the long run.
-In practice, John Mackey, CEO of Whole Foods, uses Whole Foods's Community Giving Days as an example.
-On days when Whole Foods donates 5% of their sales to charity, this action benefits the community, creates goodwill with customers, and energizes employees—which may lead to increased, sustainable profitability in the long-run.
+In practice, John Mackey, CEO of Whole Foods, uses Whole Foods' Community Giving Days as an example.
+On days when Whole Foods donates 5% of their sales to charity, this action benefits the community, creates goodwill with customers, and energizes employees, which may lead to increased, sustainable profitability in the long-run.